ThatQuiz Test Library Take this test now

 • 63.
 Every country has its own unique culinary traditions with a wide variety of flavors, ingredients, and cooking techniques.
 These include Filipino, Italian, Chinese, Indian, and Chinese food, among others

-B) Not agree
+A) Not agree

 • 64.
 Artistic expression is varied and reflects cultural diversity, with many art forms being exclusive to particular cultures, including music, dance, theater, visual arts, and literature, among others.
 Each culture's artistic traditions are a reflection of its history, beliefs, and values

-A) Belief diversity
+C) Belief diversity

-B) Arminius divert
+D) Arminius divert

 • 65.
 As a reflection of their cultural identity, various civilizations have unique clothing and fashion wends.

-A) Culture diversity
+A) Fashion diversity

 B) Language diversity